piejanssens/sample-ui5-uaa/README.md

 ## Workaround 401 errors

-- Open the link in a new tab (this will send the request without "XMLHTTPX-Requested-With:
+- Open the link in a new tab (this will send the request without "X-Requested-With:
   XMLHttpRequest" header and let the @sap/approuter kick off its auth flow)
 - Once the UAA session exists, change the port back to 8080